-Program Elements to Consider
+Program elements to consider

-Application process: A formal written and/or oral interview process requiring potential students to, for example, share their academic standing, obtain recommendations from other teachers, provide attendance data and write or orally share why they are interested in exploring a career in teaching is suggested.
-Special attention to attendance is encouraged as students will be expected to reliably go to their internships sites as scheduled.
+A formal written and/or oral interview process requiring potential students to, for example, share their academic standing, obtain recommendations from other teachers, provide attendance data and write or orally share why they are interested in exploring a career in teaching is suggested.
+Special attention to attendance is encouraged as students will be expected to reliably go to their internship sites as scheduled.
 This aspect of emerging professionalism is a central learning experience in teacher academy programs.

-Questions such as “Describe a moment when you changed your mind about something” or “Share why you want to make a difference in the life of children or youth in our community” are reported to encourage thoughtful consideration of enrolling in the program, after being recruited by teacher, peer, family or community member who encourages the student to apply.
-Other application questions might include: “Give specific reasons why you are interested in pursuing a career in teaching”.
-In addition letting students know the time and commitment required is essential in the initial application.
+Questions such as “Describe a moment when you changed your mind about something,” or “Share why you want to make a difference in the life of children or youth in our community,” are reported to encourage thoughtful consideration of enrolling in the program, after being recruited by teacher, peer, family or community member who encourages the student to apply.
+Other application questions might include: “Give specific reasons why you are interested in pursuing a career in teaching.”
+In addition, letting students know the time and commitment required is essential in the initial application.

-For example: Renton Teacher Academy is a rigorous program, requiring a large time commitment.
+Renton Teacher Academy is a rigorous program, requiring a large time commitment.
 You will be required to take time during the summer, attend weekly internships, and visit numerous after-school activities.
 You will not be provided with district transportation when you attend weekly internships, beginning in Term 2.
 Describe how you will be successful in this program.

 Additional questions inform the student that this is a course that will require more professionalism than they may have been required to develop in the past.
 For example: